Optimizing for Strategy Diversity in the Design of Video Games: Introduction

 To make this discussion concrete, consider the following fictional game.
 In RobotWar, we control a sci-fi robot to drive into battle against other robots.
 As we play the game, we accrue and manage experience points (XP).
 Before each battle, we pick the combination of weapons and equipment our robot takes into battle.
 There are different types of weapons including short-range (sabers, shotguns, etc.) and long-range (sniper cannon, explosive missiles, etc.).
 Weapons can be bought with experience points, and there are capacity constraints on the sizes of the weapons carried (including ammunition) that is proportional the amount of XP invested in them.
 Every weapon has an initial damage (per usage) that it can deal to the opponent, but we can increase the damage of a weapon by investing additional XP.
 By winning more battles, we get more XP and increase the robot's capacity to hold more weapons.

 Before each battle, a player picks the weapons that will be used, as well as how much XP is invested into each weapon.
 Assume that we are at a given stage of the game with a fixed amount of XP and fixed capacities.
 We want our robot to have the highest possible total damage value.
-We can compute the combination of weapons that maximizes the total damage by solving a linear program with decision variables representing how much XP to invest in each weapon.
-The set of weapons that the player invests a positive amount of XP into is called the player's loadout.
+We can compute the combination of weapons that maximizes the total damage by solving a linear program with decision variables representing how much XP is invested into each weapon.
+The set of weapons with a positive amount of invested XP is called the player's loadout.
 In the context of RobotWar, the key strategic choice is selecting a loadout.
 Note that a loadout refers to the combination of weapons and not the amount of XP invested in each weapon.
-If the same combination of weapons is adopted but with different allocations of XP, then in the two situations we have used the same loadout.
+If the same combination of weapons is adopted but with different allocations of XP, then in the both situations we have used the same loadout.

 The previous example shows how a video game can be designed so that determination of an optimal loadouts can be done through optimization.
 In the next subsection, we present real-life video game settings where players, in fact, use optimization to form their strategies.